Housing with damp problems

 • serious condensation or mould

-The information relates to households of either one person or a group of people sharing cooking facilities and a living room or dining area.
+The data relates to households of either one person or a group of people sharing cooking facilities and a living room or dining area.
 It must be their main or only home.

-Percentages are rounded to the nearest whole number but have been worked out using unrounded numbers.
+Percentages are rounded to the nearest whole number.
+They have been worked out using unrounded numbers.

 Not included in the data